NeuronQ/nmlu/README.md

 Inspired by stuff from [fast.ai](https://github.com/fastai/fastai) library/framework, but intended to be easier to understand (has typings, occassionally better commets, more readable code meaningful variable names and PEP8-compliant etc.)

-_Anyway, this all this is quite hacky, unfinished, and probably not usable for anyomne else but myself :) ...but it might grow into something more serious._
+_Anyway, this all this is quite hacky, unfinished, and probably not usable for anyomne else but myself :worried: ...but it might grow into something more serious._